facebookresearch/dynalab/README.md

 ```
 If the integrated test is successful, you'll see "Integrated test passed" on the prompt.
 You can then proceed to the next step.
 Otherwise, please follow the on-screen instructions to check the log and fix your code / dependencies, and repeat this step until the output is error free.

+If there are no errors in the log file apart from workers crashing and the integrated test fails, ensure that you have sufficient resources allocated to docker.

 **Third party libraries**
 If your code uses third-party libraries, you may specify them via either `requirements.txt` or `setup.py`.
 Then call `dynalab-cli init -n <name_of_your_model> --amend` to update the corresponding entry in the config file
   ```